 In February 2021, the Company granted 56,545 service based RSUs to its employees with a total grant date fair value of \$1.3 million.
 The RSUs vest annually over a three-year period.
-The Company recognized \$0.1 million of compensation expense related to the service based RSUs in the three months ended March 31, 2021.
+During the three and six months ended June 30, 2021, the Company recognized \$0.1 million and \$0.2 million in expense, respectively, related to the service based RSUs.

 In February 2021, the Company granted 61,500 performance based RSUs to certain executives, one-third of which vest on each one-year anniversary date subject to achievement of a development milestone and continued service to the Company.
 The performance based RSUs have a total grant date fair value of \$1.4 million.
-The Company recognized \$0.1 million of compensation expense, using the accelerated attribution method, related to the performance based RSUs in the three months ended March 31, 2021.
+During the three and six months ended June 30, 2021, the Company recognized \$0.2 million and \$0.3 million in expense, respectively, using the accelerated attribution method, related to the performance based RSUs.